billlanyon/python_tictactoe/README.md

 3. Make the game executable by entering 'chmod +x main.py'
 4. Launch the game by entering 'python3 main.py' and following the on screen instructions.
 5. Start a game by entering 'y'.
+6. Select a board size, from 3 - 9, by entering the dimension in letters, 'six' for example.
+The default board size is 3x3.
-6. Select a game against a computer opponent by entering 'c', or 'h' to play against another human.
+7. Select to play a game against a computer opponent by entering 'c', or 'h' to play against another human.
-7. A human player always plays first: they chose their player by entering X or O, a space, and then a cell from 0 to 8.
+8. Player X always plays first and a human player always plays first.
-   The following players then just enter a coordinate for each move.
+9. Enter a two coordinates separated by a space for each move.

 ### Principal classes
 Tictactoe, TictactoeMove